carussell1984/Climate_Analysis_and_Exploration-/README.md

  <div>
  <hr2><Strong>Step 4-Daily Normals:</Strong></hr2>
  <p>Calculate the daily normals.
 Normals are the averages for the min, avg, and max temperatures.</p>
  <p>You are provided with a function called daily_normals that will calculate the daily normals for a specific date.
 This date string will be in the format %m-%d.
-Be sure to use all historic tobs that match that date string.</p>
+Be sure to use all historic temperature observations (tobs) that match that date string.</p>
 <p>Create a list of dates for your trip in the format %m-%d.
 Use the daily_normals function to calculate the normals for each date string and append the results to a list.</p>
 <p>Load the list of daily normals into a Pandas DataFrame and set the index equal to the date.</p>
 <p>Use Pandas to plot an area plot (stacked=False) for the daily normals.</p>